-See "Rear Window Defogger" under

-If equipped with memory seats, the

-a preselected position when the

-the curb to be seen when parallel
+If equipped with memory seats, the passenger and/or driver mirror tilts to a preselected position when the vehicle is in R (Reverse).
+This allows the curb to be seen when parallel parking.

-The mirror(s) return to the original
+The mirror(s) return to the original position when: